public-assembly/public-assembly-docs/docs/guides/neosound-quick-start.md

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/02-A-02-Listen-List-Hover.png)

 Another emphasis of Neosound has been on creator sovereignty and universal access.
 Over the last two years, music NFTs have created a new revenue stream for artists, corporations, and celebrities.
-With this tool, artists can build on that and further develop a digital asset library to reach a new generation of fans and investors.
+Artists can build on that with Neosound and further develop a digital asset library to reach a new generation of fans and investors.
 With that in mind, you are able to mint tracks by clicking on the album cover or song title.

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/03-A-01-A-View%20Details-Select.png)